Yariee/rock_paper_scissors/README.md

 This repo will be based on a project from TheOdinProject.
 The goal of this project is to create a rock-paper-scissors game that is played in the console using javascript.
+The live demo will be added later when I am finished with the javascript portion of the course.